 - Up to £10,000 grant: for businesses already receiving Small Business Rates Relief or Rural Rates Relief.

 - Top-up grants: Of up to £25,000 for small businesses with fixed property costs

 - A total of £730m in grants for charities: for small, midsized and large charities delivering essential community services.

 - Extension of Time to Pay: HMRC to consider Time to Pay arrangements for businesses experiencing cash-flow issues arising from Coronavirus (COVID-19) via a dedicated HMRC COVID-19 helpline: 0800 0159 559.

-- Temporary relaxation of wrongful trading rules: retrospectively from 1 March 2020 for three months for company directors.
+- The temporary relaxation of wrongful trading rules: retrospectively from 1 March 2020 until the 30 September for company directors.